absmach/supermq-docs/docs/authorization.md

 ## Assign Users to Domain

-Domain creator becomes administrator of domain by default.
-Domain Administrator can assign users to domain with following relations administrator, editor, viewer, member.
-The details about these relations are describe in this [section](#user-domain-relationship)
+Domain creator becomes administrator of the domain by default.
+Domain Administrator can assign users to a domain with the following relations administrator, editor, viewer, member.
+The details about these relations are described in this [section](#user-domain-relationship)

-User can be assigned to domain with endpoint `/domain/<domain_id>/users/assign` with json body like below:
+User can be assigned to domain with endpoint `/domain/<domain_id>/users/assign` with JSON body like below:

 ```json
 {